Vetal0205/maze_solver_prolog/devlog.md

 For this session i plan make additional testing using gen_map/4 predicate.
 Specifically, testing on large mazes (20x20 and bigger) with different "density" (number of iterations the algorithm should go through), starting from 4 and ending maze dimension / 2.
 If we set upper bound bigger than dimension / 2, there is no further noticable difference.

+## 11:14 AM

+I was trying various configuration, all worked fine except for big mazes with low density, like in gen_map(4, 20, 20, M).
+There is a lot of empty spaces in the maze making DFS algorithm ran out of stack memory.
+It means i did not make my code tail-recursive.
+I will try to do it in separate branch.